jennasimit/flashfmZero/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13305579.svg)](https://doi.org/10.5281/zenodo.13305579)
 <!-- badges: end -->

-FlashfmZero is a computationally efficient approach to simultaneously fine-map signals in any number of uncorrelated quantitative traits (i.e. zero correlation), as may result from latent traits estimated from factor analysis using a varimax rotation.
+FlashfmZero is a computationally efficient approach to **jointly fine-map signals in any number of uncorrelated quantitative traits** (i.e. zero correlation), as may result from latent traits estimated from factor analysis using a varimax rotation.